-From the left-hand menu select Global Profiles $\rightarrow$ Server Configuration and click on Add and enter a descriptive name.
-On the Add Server Configuration Profile tab, set the following:
+From the left-hand menu select Services $\rightarrow$ SIP Servers and click on Add and enter a descriptive name.
+On the Add Server Configuration Profiles tab, set the following:

-- Select Server Type to be Call Server. - Select TLS Client Profile to be GSSCP Client. - Enter IP Address / FQDN to 10.10.3.42 (Session Manager IP Address). - For Port, enter 5061. - For Transport, select TLS. - Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs.
+- Select Server Type to be Call Server. - Select TLS Client Profile to be GSSCP\Client defined in Section 7.3.2 from the drop-down menu. - Enter IP Address / FQDN to 10.10.3.42 (Session Manager IP Address). - For Port, enter 5061. - For Transport, select TLS. - Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs.